 So, all of humanity was created on day six.
-Adam was formed and given life on day 8, Eve was formed and given life shortly thereafter, and you and I were formed and given life in our mother’s womb.
+Adam was formed and given life after God’s rest, Eve was formed and given life shortly thereafter, and you and I were formed and given life in our mother’s womb.
 This is why God said to Jeremiah:

 Jeremiah 1:4 Then the word of the LORD came unto me, saying,